pasinduanuradhaperera/RPAChallengewithReFramework/README.md

 ## How to Run

-### !!! important :- Please Allow Uipath Extention to run on Incognito mode.
+### !!! important :- Please Allow Uipath Extention to run on Incognito mode change incognito mode if needed.
+### !!! important :- This Automation Default Runs On Chrome change if Needed.
 ### !!  important :- Please Create above ScreenShot Paths in your project.
 ### !   important :- Please insert the input file to your input file location.
 ```
 Open the project in UiPath Studio (2021.10 or newer recommended)
 follow the basic Uipath Web Automation prerequests